ninuolawale-1/live-honeypot-incident-response/README.md

 | project TimeGenerated, AccountName, RemoteIP, ActionType, LogonType
 | order by TimeGenerated asc
 ```
 Result: no rows returned — no logons occurred on this host after isolation.
+(No screenshot for this query — an empty result set has nothing to capture.)

 ---